vincentmolin/ddrawdx/README.md

 # ddrawdx

-A differentiable drawing library in JAX
+A small set of differentiable drawing primitives in JAX